Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Color Blind (3 Suits)

 * Color clues touch no suits.
 (Empty color clues are always allowed.)
-* The red and purple suit is removed.
+* The red and purple suit are removed.